River Waveney – Herringfleet to Breydon Water

 From here the Waveney meanders around Fritton Marshes.
 Over on the right the wooded ridge that has accompanied the river from Oulton Dyke sweeps down close to the River.
 Across the reeds where the cables (92ft) cross you may catch sight of boats on the New Cut.
 The river continues on its way through Chedgrave and Belton Marshes towards Burgh Castle.
 Keep clear of the bends, as they can be shallow and muddy at low tide.

 Burgh Castle is an imposing structure, it is one of several Roman forts built as a defence against Saxon raids.
 The fort is a large rectangle, the walls and bastions on three sides have survived to their full height.
 The fourth has long since fallen into what was once an estuary, Breydon Water is now all the remains the rest is marshland.
 The site is rich in bird, animal and plant life with extensive views over Haddiscoe Island towards Berney Arms Mill and beyond.
-The castle can be reached by following the footpath from the moorings along the river and past the Fisherman’s Bar.
+The castle can be reached by following the footpath from the moorings at the Fisherman’s Inn.
 Entrance to the castle is free at any reasonable time, there are no facilities other than information boards.

-Immediately on the right after Goodchild Marine is the Fisherman’s bar with moorings available for patrons.
+Immediately on the right after Goodchild Marine is the Fisherman’s Inn with moorings available for patrons.

 The river widens and posts mark the channel as Breydon Water is reached.
 On the left is the River Yare, if turning to go up the Yare, turn after the fixed jetty known as the turn-